This tutorial covers:

 Automating the tests

 Now you have a fully built a RESTful API with Nest.js and tests for its business logic.
-Next, you will need to add the configuration file to set up continuous integration with CircleCI.
+Your next step is to add the configuration file to set up continuous integration with CircleCI.
 Continuous integration helps ensure that an update on the code will not break any existing functionality.
-The tests will run automatically once it is pushed to a GitHub repository.
+The tests will run automatically after it is pushed to a GitHub repository.

 To begin, create a folder called .circleci